BSDA: Bayesian Random Semantic Data Augmentation for Medical Image Classification: Introduction

-To develop a universal semantic augmentation paradigm for medical image classification, we drew inspiration from the automatic augmentation method: RA~\cite{9150790}, defining a semantic data augmentation strategy incorporating two hyperparameters: semantic magnitude and semantic direction.
-Inspired by the concept that modeling data augmentation as additive perturbation can enhance network learning and generalization capabilities~\cite{NEURIPS2022_2130b8a4}, we define a semantic data augmentation method as the addition of semantic magnitude to the original feature in randomly selected semantic direction.
-For example, in the tumor staging task, a feature represents the semantics of tumor size, and we change the tumor size by changing the feature value.
-However, alterations beyond the permissible range within the category may result in label changes.
-Therefore, we treat the augmentable (label-preserving) semantic magnitude as a random variable and estimate its distribution using variational Bayesian.
-For semantic directions, similar to the image space augmentation approache~\cite{he2016deep}, it is a naive idea to select semantic directions randomly, but it does not make sense to perform augmentation in certain directions~\cite{9332260}, a view based on image space.
-Some data augmentation approaches~\cite{hendrycks2020augmix,9008296} are adequate for downstream tasks, although they do not make sense vision, and the quantitative evaluation approaches proposed in~\cite{yang2024investigating} explain why vision meaningless data augmentation approaches are still practical.
+However, Figure~\ref{fig: tumor_size} shows that alterations beyond the permissible range within the category may result in label changes.
+Therefore, \emph{we treat the augmentable (label-preserving) semantic magnitude as a random variable} and estimate its distribution using variational Bayesian.
+For semantic directions, similar to the image space augmentation approache~\cite{he2016deep}, it is a naive idea to select semantic directions randomly, but it does not make sense to perform augmentation in certain directions~\cite{isda_tpami}, a view based on image space.
+Some data augmentation approaches~\cite{AugMix, CutMix} are adequate for downstream tasks, although they do not make sense vision, and the quantitative evaluation approaches proposed in~\cite{yang2024investigating} explain why vision meaningless data augmentation approaches are still practical.
 Not coincidentally,~\cite{9711259} point out that adding a random Gaussian perturbation to the features significantly improves the Empirical Risk Minimization (ERM), although it does not follow any meaningful direction.
 Even the perturbation of randomness due to the reparameterization introduced by variational inference benefits the network's learning of features~\cite{9711259}.
 Therefore, we do not augment all directions but randomly select semantic directions like the random selection transform in image space.

-We proposed Bayesian Random Semantic Data Augmentation (BRSDA), a method for deep neural network training in medical image classification.
-BRSDA generates new data by sampling semantic magnitude from augmentable semantic magnitude distribution, randomly choosing semantic directions, and adding magnitude to the original feature.
-Figure \ref{figures/overview} illustrates the BRSDA approaches.
-Our main contributions are listed below: \begin{enumerate} \item We propose a high-performance, plug-and-play Bayesian random semantic data augmentation module, BRSDA, for medical image classification. \item BRSDA improves network performance in medical image classification tasks with different dimensions, modalities, and neural network architectures. \item We provide experiments that show BRSDA can significantly elevate network performance in conjunction with other data augmentation methods. \end{enumerate}